MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 ## Prerequisites

-For complete user investigation across a hybrid environment, you must have a valid license for Azure ATP connected to your Active Directory instance and Cloud App Security must be configured to [integrate with your Azure ATP environment](aatp-integration.md).
+User and entity behavioral analytics (UEBA) works on the cloud and on premesis.
+To detect on-premesis threats, you must have a valid license for Azure ATP connected to your Active Directory instance and Cloud App Security must be configured to [integrate with your Azure ATP environment](aatp-integration.md).

->[!NOTE]
->If you don't have a subscription for Azure ATP, you will still be able to use the Cloud App Security portal to investigate users, but you won't receive insights from your on-premises environment.
-You can also view Azure ATP insights in the Cloud App Security portal if you have an Azure ATP license but don't have a license for Microsoft Cloud App Security.

 ## Understand the investigation priority score <a name ="risk-score"></a>